styledev/postgresapp.com/views/documentation.md

 DB = Sequel.connect(ENV['DATABASE_URL'] || "postgres://localhost/[YOUR_DATABASE_NAME]")
 ```

+# I Already Have PostgreSQL Installed.
+How Do I Uninstall It?

+For best results, you should remove any existing installation of PostgreSQL.
+Here's a run-down of the most common ways you may have installed it previously:

+## Homebrew

+TODO

+## MacPorts

+TODO

+## EnterpriseDB

+## Compiled From Source

+TODO

 # What's Installed?

 Each release of Postgres.app comes with the latest stable release of PostgreSQL, as well as several of the most popular extensions.
 Here's a rundown of what's under the hood: